jyu98-1661808/portfolio/README.md

 ## About this portfolio

-This is Jiyun Yu's portfolio that showcases front-end development and design projects, powered by React.
+This is Jiyun Yu's portfolio that showcases front-end development and design projects, powered by React. <br/>
+Check out the deployed website [@jiyunyu.me](jiyunyu.me)!

 ### `npm start`